-Preparing the Potatoes for the Loaded Hasselback Potato Bites
+Preparing the Potatoes

-- Then, I placed the each potato in a wooden spoon, and used a small knife to make 1/4-inch cuts.
+- Then, I placed the each potato in the bowl of a wooden spoon, and used a small knife to make ¼-inch cuts.
 I used the wooden spoon to stop the knife from cutting all the way through the potato!

 Making the Loaded Hasselback Potato Bites

 - I placed the potatoes on a foil lined baking sheet.
 Then, I sprinkled them with some Kosher salt and freshly ground black pepper.

-- After allowing the potatoes to cool for several minutes, I carefully placed pieces of cheese between every other potato slice.
+- After allowing the potatoes to cool for several minutes, I carefully placed pieces of cheese between every other slice.

-Then I returned the potatoes to the 400°F oven for another 5 minutes to allow the cheese to melt.
+- Then, I returned the potatoes to the 400°F oven for another 5 minutes to allow the cheese to melt.

 I noticed that when I removed the potatoes, some of the potato slices were open more than I would have liked.
 No problem.
-I pressed both ends of the potatoes together, allowing the melted cheese to serve as a type of “glue” to hold the slices together!
+I pressed both ends of the potato together, allowing the melted cheese to serve as a type of “glue” to hold the slices together!

-After allowing the potatoes to cool for about 10 minutes, I added a dollop of sour cream on top.
+- After allowing the potatoes to cool for about 10 minutes, I added a dollop of sour cream on top.
 Then, I sprinkled on some crumbled bacon and sliced green onion tops.
-I finished the Loaded Hasselback Potato Bites with a sprinkling of paprika for an added festive look.
+I finished the Loaded Hasselback Potato bites with a sprinkling of paprika for an added festive look.